libgit2/libgit2/CONTRIBUTING.md

 ## Licensing

 By contributing to libgit2, you agree to release your contribution under the terms of the license.
+Except for the `examples` directory, all code is released under the [GPL v2 with linking exception](COPYING).

-For code under `examples`, this is governed by the [CC0 Public Domain Dedication](examples/COPYING).
+The `examples` code is governed by the
-All other code is released under the [GPL v2 with linking exception](COPYING).
+[CC0 Public Domain Dedication](examples/COPYING), so that you may copy from them into your own application.

 ## Discussion & Chat